The 8 key traits of a NextGen Leader

 Remmert Stipdonk (l) and Andrew Berkhout (r), CEO Greenwheels during the podcast recording

 4. Knows the value of failing fast

 One aspect of giving the teams full responsibility is that they might make mistakes that could have been prevented.
 Yes, this sucks, but NGLs know not to reprimand them.
-Disciplinary actions will inevitably lead to an organization where people are scared to show initiative and to experiment.
+Disciplinary actions will inevitably lead to an organization where people are scared to show initiative and experiment.
 They will wait for assignments, rather than starting on something themselves.
 The focus of an NGL lies in establishing a safe environment, where people feel they are respected and valued.

-Having people that are not afraid to make a mistake now and then will bring energy, initiative and a lot of intrinsic motivation to a team.
+Having people that are not afraid to make a mistake now and then will bring energy, initiative, and a lot of intrinsic motivation to a team.
 Teams will learn from mistakes and know how to do it better next time.
 NGLs know how to make sure their teams fail smartly, which means documenting steps and sharing them with other teams, so the same mistake isn’t made twice.
 Supermarket chain Jumbo has Pathfinders to make sure mistakes are only made once: “We believe that making mistakes is no problem as long as you learn from them and do better next time.
 On the other hand, we have 35 teams.
 And although making mistakes is part of the learning process, we do not have to make the same mistake 35 times.
 Pathfinders avoid this,” says Anneke Keller of the Jumbo TechCampus.

-5. Creates clear boundries
+5. Creates clear boundaries

 6. Shared Leadership

 A new order has emerged in this complex world, which is based on providing freedom and taking responsibility.
 You’re actually creating smaller companies within the organization.
 Therefore, as a leader, you have to be a sort of superhuman, but as an NGL you don’t have to do this alone.
 Because NGLs apply the principles of shared leadership.